TnTech-ECE/CapstoneStarterRepo/README.md

 ### Documentation

+In the Documentation folder, folders such as 3D models, signoffs, team meeting minutes, etc. are found in this folder.
+This contains very detailed explanations of the design process for the team.
+The folder Meeting Minutes contains weekly updates from the team such as discussions between the team and decisions that the team made at these specific meetings.
+The folder Electrical contains schematic drawings that were created and also PCB designs that the team used or considered using for the project.
+To summarize, the Documentation folder contains very detailed explanations of the different steps in the design process and also the different discussions and decisions made by the team over the course of the project.

 In the documentaion section information regarding the documentation that is required and how it should be organized is given.

 ### Software

+In the Software folder, an explanation of the different software files, code files, etc. is given.
+Each software folder contains an explanation of what the software does, all dependencies of the software, how to install the software, and how to use the software.
+For those that want to replicate the exact software used for this project, precise detail is given to ensure that the process of using the software is simple to repeat when recreating this project.

 In the software directory of the repo information regarding how each team is expected to document software can be found.